Docker Node Template

 Connecting the Container and Dev Code

-and the top-level directory.
+During development, a dev container is created and ran, with a mount node_modules and the top-level directory.
 This means that as files are edited, the container ‘sees’ those same edits.
-ESBuild
+ESBuild is ran inside the container and watches for file changes, enabling hot-reloading.

 Usage

-developmental steps, the dev environment must be built:
+Besides the usual NodeJS and Typescript developmental steps, the dev environment must be built:

 # Start dev environment and hot-reload with ESBuild